-Seeing poverty all over the world should and must change ones perspective on equality, racism and compassion.
-It is one thing to see documentaries about poverty on a flat screen TV while sat on a leather sofa sipping a glass of Shiraz in a centrally heated home; it is quite another to be there and experience it first hand.
+Seeing poverty all over the world should and must change one’s perspective on equality, racism and compassion.
+It is one thing to see documentaries about poverty on a flat screen TV while sitting on a leather sofa sipping a glass of Shiraz in a centrally heated home; it is quite another to be there and experience it first hand.

-My most enduring feeling about this whole experience, is that people are basically the same everywhere – we have a basic desire for shelter, food and love, no matter what our color, race or faith may be.
+My most enduring feeling about this whole experience is that people are basically the same everywhere – we have a basic desire for shelter, food and love, no matter what our colour, race or faith may be.
 I have been welcomed into the homes of Tibetans in remote valleys and offered the only food they had – truly beautiful people.

 I like to look back on every year and think ‘that was a good one’ – as I stated earlier, life’s too short to kill time.

 Most notably for me in 2012 was the publication of my first commercial eBook, Seeing the Unseen – How to Photograph Landscapes at Night.

 That was the product of 3 years of travel to make the images necessary to illustrate it, and finally getting it out there and for it to be very well received was really satisfying.